Nilpete12/LOBBY/README.md

-# LOBBY - Direct-Connect Ride Platform 🚖
+# THE LOBBY - Direct-Connect Ride Platform 🚖

-LOBBY is a specialized ride-hailing web application designed for direct driver-to-rider connection.
+THE LOBBY is a specialized ride-hailing web application designed for direct driver-to-rider connection.
 Unlike traditional apps, LOBBY focuses on transparency and direct communication, allowing riders to search for verified drivers by route/destination and connect via phone call instantly.

 ## 🚀 Key Features